stanford-futuredata/ARES/README.md

 </p>

 ARES is a groundbreaking framework for evaluating Retrieval-Augmented Generation (RAG) models.
 The automated process combines synthetic data generation with fine-tuned classifiers to efficiently assess context relevance, answer faithfulness, and answer relevance, minimizing the need for extensive human annotations.
-ARES employs synthetic query generation and Precision-Performance Iteration (PPI), providing accurate evaluations with statistical confidence.
+ARES employs synthetic query generation and Prediction-Powered Inference (PPI), providing accurate evaluations with statistical confidence.

 ### 💬 Mini Q&A